 Restaurant/Amenities: The room rate included breakfast in the morning and it was served a la carte in the restaurant facing the river, with indoor and outdoor seating.
 I picked a seat out front each morning to make the most of the views!
 The croissants were crunchy, the fruit fresh and the great coffee came from a proper espresso machine, making for a good start into the day (and frequent refills).
 They offered a choice of local and Western hot breakfast items, although my ham & cheese omelette order was a little lost in translation: let’s just say it had all the right ingredients, but the assembly and presentation was unusual as you can see from the picture 😉 All of it tasted great and I enjoyed it each morning.

-Conclusion: I picked the Villa Deux Rivieres carefully and I’m glad I chose it.
+Bottomline: I picked the Villa Deux Rivieres carefully and I’m glad I chose it.
 You get a beautiful room that makes great use of the riverside location with nice views.
 It’s tastefully decorated to give it a local, boutique hotel flavor without the boutique hotel price tag!
 The service was friendly, just like in most of Luang Prabang and the breakfast was very good with some of the best croissants I had in Laos!
 Service might not be quite as sophisticated as at the more upscale hotels, but at half the price of those, I’ll happily recommend the Deux Rivieres.
 At a rate of $79/night including breakfast, it falls into what I’d consider the “sweet spot” for Luang Prabang: It’s a significant upgrade in room and breakfast from cheaper guest houses and you get a great location and stylish room, without paying for pretentions of the boutique hotels twice the price.
 If you don’t care about the river views from the room, you can save some money by picking one of the inside rooms for $25/night less and get a great bargain!
+You can check current rates here!